altwalker/altwalker/docs/api.rst

         Uses GraphWalker online mode to generate the test path.

-        This method allows the test code to directly interact with GraphWalker and modify the model data using the :class:`altwalker.data.GraphData` class wich will be passed as a the first argument to any method/function form the test code by :class:`altwalker.walker.Walker` class.
+        This method allows the test code to directly interact with GraphWalker and modify the model data.
+A dictionary with model data will be passed as a the first argument to any method/function form the test code by :class:`altwalker.walker.Walker` class.

     * :class:`OfflinePlanner`